Finding a cooking school

 Many of your 5 a day

-We moved on to one of the stalls at the food market which was selling fresh vegetables.
+We moved on to one of the stalls at the food market which was selling fresh vegetables and Marrakech spices.
 While she was buying tomatoes and onions, Karima was teaching us the names of the vegetables in Arabic.
 As well as fresh vegetables, there were also huge, ripe fruits like oranges and pomegranates.

 We had some small talk with the vendor who was asking each of us on the tour where we come from.
 As we told him, he took great satisfaction in naming the respective football clubs of each of our home cities.
 We have come across this universal language of big-league European football in many countries we have travelled in the past!
 After we had taken some photos and said our goodbyes, Karima guided us once again through the streets and stopped to talk to a guy holding a medium-sized bag of lemons, which looked like they had just come from the tree.
 Karima told us that she prefers to get her lemons from this guy rather than the other market as they always taste good.